About Books

 About Everything Else

-Do you read book reviews?
-Do you try to write what you think readers want?I try to stay away from reader reviews.
+I try to stay away from reader reviews.
 Not because I don’t care what readers think or that I don’t appreciate them taking the time to comment, but the review is not for me.
 By the time most people have read my books, my work is done.

 If I were doing something with a right or wrong answer, I would tune in to find out if I got it right, but the like or dislike of a story is subjective.
-One reader’s “best book ever,” is another reader’s “don’t bother.”
+One reader’s “best book ever” is another reader’s “don’t bother.”

 Second part.
-I don’t know how to write what readers want and sometimes I don’t think they know what they want until they read it.
+I don’t know how to write what readers want, and sometimes I don’t think they know what they want until they read it.

 I have read so many books that took me on a journey I never knew I’d enjoy.
 Stories full of surprise and learning.
 That’s what storytellers do.
 They take your hand and lead you down a path.
-I think it would be boring if it was a path I helped pave.
+I think it would be boring if it were a path I helped pave.

 That being said, as a writer of love stories, I do promise a happy ending.
-Real life is messy.
+Real-life is messy.
 So if a reader is going to trust me enough to walk my path, I try to be careful with them until they’re delivered safely home.

-He is my calm and at the risk of sounding cheesy, my best friend.
+He is my calm and, at the risk of sounding cheesy, my best friend.
 You might see pictures of him from time to time on Instagram.

 Fun fact: Garrett (Stirred) has a Brittany who rides shotgun in his truck.
-His name is Jack and that book was dedicated to, you guessed it, Jack.
+His name is Jack, and that book was dedicated to, you guessed it, Jack.